darsigangothri06/Competitive-Programming/Cryptography/README.md

 The use of codes and ciphers to protect secrets, began thousands of years ago and today we will create a algorithm to decrypt some encrypted messages.

-You have a mapping of alphabets with a nu,ber
+You have a mapping of alphabets with a number

 ```
 a - 1